CharlieDigital/chrlschn/src/content/blog/2026/mcp-is-dead-long-live-mcp-revisited.md

 The way to cut through a lot of the noise is to simply focus on first principles and deeply understand the underlying technical details.

-MCP is assuredly ***not dead*** because anyone that spent a bit of time building with the streamable HTTP mode could see: *it's just HTTP* and for as inefficient and imperfect as HTTP is, it is still the single most successful protocol for the exchange of text-based content and information that human's have invented (thus far).
+MCP is assuredly ***not dead*** because anyone that spent a bit of time building with the streamable HTTP mode could see: *it's just HTTP* and for as inefficient and imperfect as HTTP is, it is still the single most successful protocol for the exchange of text-based content and information that humans have invented (thus far).

 ---